MaxSmile/Yasa/README.md

 - Save the completed pictures locally, show more custom views and better framework.

-- 实现相机功能
-- 实现对图片进行裁剪的功能
-- 图片的滤镜功能
-- 能为图片添加贴纸(贴纸可移动,放大,旋转)
-- 能为图片添加标签(同样可以移动)
-- 本地保存制作好的图片,并展示
-- 较多的自定义控件,不错的项目架构
+- Implement camera functions

-  (Translation powered by Amy)
+- To realize the function of cropping the picture
+- Pictures of filter function
+- Can add a sticker for the picture (sticker movable, zoom, rotate)
+- Can add tags to pictures (the same can be moved)
+- Saved locally produced good pictures and show
+- More custom controls, a good project structure

 # ScreenShot